-If your wedding daydreams involves a little less church and a little more beach, then Loversland is the place for you.
-Started by Yvonne Reidy, Danielle Guilic and Trish Spencer to provide a one-stop shop for all you lovers out there, Ossington’s Loversland carries everything from stunning gowns and cards to men’s fragrance.
+If your wedding daydreams involve a little less church and a little more beach, then Loversland is the place for you.
+The one-stop shop for all you lovers out there, Ossington’s Loversland carries everything from stunning gowns and cards to men’s fragrances.
 Their dress selection is full of relaxed, bohemian labels like Stone Fox Bride, & For Love, and A La Robe, as well as larger gown labels like Nicole Miller.
 They also stock Canadian-made labels Fortnight and cult-label For Love and Lemons for all your oh-so-lacy lingerie needs.

 True to name, you will not find another store like Original.
 From princess tulle gowns in neon green to shorter feathered gowns, Original is a fiesta of a gown shop.
 The top floor of the two floor Queen West boutique is packed to the brim with over-the-top gowns, including frocks in every hue (something blue, perhaps?) and hem length under the sun for those girls looking for a switch up on the traditional floor-length cream gown.
 Bring a pal – the massive (we mean massive) selection takes some serious sifting.
 Dresses start at $200 and go upwards (way upwards!) from there, so there’s a little something for every budget.

 Started in 2004, the Brides Project’s mantra is to provide gorgeous gowns at budget-friendly prices while giving back to the community.
 Every dollar from the project goes towards women suffering from cancer, so the locations are run by a passionate team of volunteers.
 Because all wedding dresses are pre-worn, you can easily score a high-budget gown or one of last season’s gems for a fraction of the regular retail cost.
 Note that all dresses are sold off the rack, so any alterations will have to be made elsewhere.